Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 - Approval software — Start the approval process right from your task card and easily set due dates and attach files that need signoffs.
 You can also add approvals to your projects and folders.

-But, if you have some spare cash, you can sign up for the Wrike + Klaxoon integration and get access to a ton of other collaboration features, such as digital whiteboards, live questions tool, real-time voting, and much more.
+And, if you have some spare cash, you can sign up for the Wrike + Klaxoon integration and get access to a ton of other collaboration features, such as digital whiteboards, live questions tool, real-time voting, and much more.
 Thanks to its acquisition of Klaxoon, Wrike has managed to bring team collaboration to a much higher level.

-The way I see it, team collaboration in monday.com is kept effective and simple.
+The way I see it, team collaboration in monday.com is effective and simple.
 You can rely on:

-- Board discussions — Include all board members into a discussion, give feedback, post updates and announcements, share files, and @mention team members to get their attention.
+- Board discussions — include all board members into a discussion, give feedback, post updates and announcements, share files, and @mention team members to get their attention.

-- Notifications — Pay close attention to the bell icon on the top of your board as this is where you’ll receive all information relevant to you.
+- Notifications — pay close attention to the bell icon on the top of your board as this is where you’ll receive all information relevant to you.

-- Task updates — Communicate with your team about task-related issues, and share files and documents to keep everyone on the same page.
+- Task updates — communicate with your team about task-related issues, and share files and documents to keep everyone on the same page.

-So, I guess you can’t go wrong with any of the 2 apps as they both excel at team collaboration.
+So, I guess you can’t go wrong with any of the 2 apps, as they both excel at team collaboration.
 However, I prefer the way monday.com keeps me up-to-date about what’s going on.

-monday.com offers more efficient progress tracking than Wrike
+Monday.com offers more efficient progress tracking than Wrike

-Wrike has a built-in tracker that you can easily start within every task card to measure how much time you spend on your tasks.
+Wrike also has a built-in tracker that you can easily start within every task card to measure how much time you spend on your tasks.

-And, speaking of dashboards, I really appreciate that Wrike provides an individual task overview called My dashboard for each user.
+And, speaking of dashboards, I really appreciate that Wrike provides an individual overview called My productivity dashboard for each user.
 This feature helps keep me on track with my own tasks, approvals, and statuses.

 I also like that monday.com provides board and task activity logs.
 No matter which one you go for, you’ll be able to track all changes and see who made them and when.